Year-end bookkeeping tasks: Tips for closing your business’ books

 There are multiple steps to take to get your fiscal records in order prior to year-end.
 Here are some key year-end bookkeeping procedures:

-• Review credit card statements, compare with credit card receipts, and make sure business expenses are accurately posted.
+- Take stock of your credit cards: Review credit card statements, compare with credit card receipts, and make sure business expenses are accurately posted.

-• Transfer balances from income statement accounts to a balance sheet: What goes on an income statement?
-Income statements are another important document that reveal how your business is doing from a financial standpoint over a specific reporting period.
+- Transfer balances from income statement accounts to a balance sheet: Income statements are another important document.
+They reveal how your business is doing from a financial standpoint over a specific reporting period.
 At the end of the year, it’s important to transfer balances on your income statement to a balance sheet.
 They also make sure the posted balance of your business’ retained earnings is accurate, should you post year-end closing entries.
 The statement should show a balance of $0.
+See also >> What goes on an income statement?

 7 – Identify a plan for the new year